Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta

-In this paper, we investigate whether higher-order RKMs outperform the Euler method in solving the time evolution of the circuit parameters by analyzing the different sources of error and resource requirements.
+In this paper, we focus on solving differential equations based on the approach of Refs.~\cite{li2017efficient,mcardle2019variational}.
+We investigate whether higher-order RKMs outperform the Euler method in solving the time evolution of the circuit parameters by analyzing the different sources of error and resource requirements.
 Specifically, we provide a detailed analysis of the total error of the variational quantum algorithm for solving differential equations, defined as the trace distance between the actual solution and the output of the variational algorithm.
 We explicitly consider the truncation error associated with the chosen RKM and the shot noise error.
 Other relevant sources of errors, such as circuit error (gate infidelity, bias, SPAM errors) and the representation error (the variational circuit being able to represent the solution at all time steps with its parameters), are assumed ideal as they depend among others on the chosen Ansatz and problem instance \cite{gacon2024variational}.
 We establish rigorous error bounds and use them to estimate the minimum number of circuit evaluations required by the algorithm for a given target error, based on the order of the RKM.